Is Med-Surg Nursing Right for You?

 How Much Does a Med-Surg Nurse Make?

 The Bureau of Labor Statistics doesn’t list a distinct med-surg nursing salary, however, the average annual salary for an RN in general medical and surgical hospitals is around $96,830 per year.
 The annual salary for an LPN in general medical and surgical hospitals is around $55,380.
-The area you live in, your experience, and any certifications you have will influence what you make in med-surg.
+The area you live in, your experience, nurse level and any certifications you have will influence what you make in med-surg.

 Med-surg nursing is a stable career choice, since nearly every hospital has at least one general med-surg unit, and many have several.
 Nurses with med-surg skills are increasingly in demand, as the staffing crisis has impacted med-surg units more than others.
 Plus, you can use med-surg experience as a launch point to pursue a different specialty later on, such as pediatrics, intensive care, or ambulatory care.